ABHModels/nkbb/README.md

 ## Getting started

 1. Installing the model:
-    * First in line 22 of file "nkbb.h", you need to change the variable "TR_TABLE_PATH" to your current working directory
+    * First, open the file "nkbb.h".
+You need to change the variable "TR_TABLE_PATH" (line 22) to your current working directory
     * Change the permissions
             chmod u+r compile_NKBB.sh
     * Execute the script
+            ./compile_NKBB.sh

             ./compile_NKBB.sh

 2. Loading the model in XSPEC: